 Stocks, bonds, derivatives, debt securities, exchange-traded funds, structured products, covered warrants, global depositary receipts, as well as gilt-edged securities, are also available for trading on the London Stock Exchange.

 Thank you for reading CFI’s explanation of the London Stock Exchange.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Capital Markets & Securities Analyst (CMSA®) certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: